bufbuild/docs.buf.build/docs/generate/usage.md

 ## Run generate

-To generate for a buf module in your current directory, simply run:
+To generate for the input in your current directory, simply run:

 ```sh
 $ buf generate